 You may or may or may not know/use this Illustrator feature, but Layer Masking is a very under-used feature of the Adobe Illustrator series of software.
 I'm not talking about making a clipping mask.
 This is entirely different altogether.
 By making a “layer mask,” you can save precious time by not having to release and reapply clipping masks, and even better – there's a toggle button in the Layers Palette!
 Tutorial below.

 By creating a path on the very top-most sublayer of each Layer, you can use that path as a mask by toggling the Mask Button in the Layers Pallete.
-If you hit the masking button without having your desired path on the top, Illustrator will automatically use whatever path is in the top-most sublayer (or shape layer).
-So it’s very important to make sure the shape you wish to use as a mask is on top of everything else in that layer.
+If you hit the masking button without having your desired path on the top, Illustrator will automatically use whatever path is in the top-most sub-layer (or shape layer).
+So it's very important to make sure the shape you wish to use as a mask is on top of everything else in that layer.
 Using Layer Masks will save you time by avoiding tedious un-grouping, grouping, releasing, and applying clipping masks with the ease of a simple toggle button.
-Attention the hierarchy of your layers and sub/shape layers is essential in order to get the most out of this feature, but once you get the hang of it, it should definitely speed up your work flow!
+Attention the hierarchy of your layers and sub/shape layers is essential in order to get the most out of this feature, but once you get the hang of it, it should definitely speed up your workflow!
 You can create a unique layer mask for each and every layer in your Illustrator document.
+You may practice applying layer masks to the different types of drawings so that you can understand the importance of this under-rated feature.
+Many people are unaware of this feature and it can ease work for the beginners who find difficulty in going through long steps.
+Alternative tools are available for all the difficult and time-consuming process in Adobe Photoshop.

 Let's dive right in: